Mariyah121/Social_Network/README.md

 VS Code.

 Instructions:
-To view this project simply click on the 'index/profile'.html file.
+To view this project simply click on the 'index and profile'.html file.